“Bazaar – At Home Edition” 2021

 Once again, the on-air co-hosts are temple members Koichi Mizushima and former local TV news anchor Sharon Ito.

-The bento and merchandise can be ordered online at the Betsuin’s website at www.buddhistchurch.org.
+Merchandise can be ordered online at the Betsuin’s website at www.buddhistchurch.org.

 The temple welcomes your donations.
 Donating to the telethon is easily accomplished using one of these methods: